cossacklabs/product-docs/content/acra/guides/advanced-integrations/ruby-on-rails-acra-tutorials/ruby-on-rails-acra-step-by-step-tutorial.md

 - [AcraServer](/acra/acra-in-depth/architecture/acraserver/) - a separate service that runs in an isolated environment (separate virtual machine or physical server), which is responsible for holding all the secrets required to decrypt the data and for actually decrypting this data.
-- [AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/) - a client-side library, which integrates into the app flow either through ORM or directly, and provides the means to encrypt the sensitive data via generating AcraStructs.
+- [AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/) - a client-side library, which integrates into the app flow either through ORM or directly, and provides the means to encrypt the sensitive data via generating AcraStructs. (deprecated since 0.91.0)
-- [AcraConnector](/acra/security-controls/transport-security/acra-connector/) - a client-side daemon that runs under a separate user / in a separate container, and which acts as a database listener that redirects all the queries to AcraServer and feeds the results back to the app.

 ![](/files/guides/djangoproject-tutorial/acra_simple_scheme_new.png)